 Largest City in Union County, New Jersey

 The largest city in Union County is Elizabeth, New Jersey.
-Elizabeth has a population of approximately 125,000 according to the 2010 Census.
+Elizabeth had a population of approximately 125,000 according to the 2010 Census.

-The owner-occupied housing rate in Elizabeth is only 27 percent.
-This is an opportunity for property investors, because it means that the majority of the population in the town are renters.
+The owner-occupied housing rate in Elizabeth is only 27%.
+This is an opportunity for property investors because it means that the majority of the population in the town are renters.
 With such a high population of renters, if you are a landlord looking to buy property in New Jersey, Elizabeth may be a town to consider.

 Colleges in Union County, New Jersey

 Many college students do not commute.
 They live off-campus and therefore, need housing.
 This is a great opportunity for landlords who are interested in renting to this demographic.
 You can often command higher rents because you can get multiple students renting out rooms in the same apartment.

 There are two main colleges in Union County, they are Kean University and Union County College.

 Kean University is a public college that has approximately 13,000 undergraduate students.
 It is located in the towns of Union and Hillside.

 Union County College is a two-year community college.
 It has campuses in four different towns in the county.
 These towns are Cranford, Elizabeth, Plainfield and Scotch Plains.